magicleap/developer-portal-docs/docs/api-ref/api/Files/ml__media__extractor_8h.md

 )
 ```

 Advance to the next sample.
-Returns `false` if no more sample data is available (end of stream).

 **Parameters**